 North Texas Vascular Center seeks to provide the highest quality vascular care in a kind, compassionate, caring environment for our patients and ourselves.
 We are committed to improving the health and lives of our patients and their families.
 We strive to achieve our mission with the highest degree of character and ethics.

 Rizwan H. Bukhari, M.D., F.A.C.S., grew up in Dallas, Texas, before attending Johns Hopkins University, followed by medical school at UT Southwestern Medical School.
 He also did his five year general residency in Dallas, and then did a two year fellowship in Vascular Surgery in Cincinnati, Ohio.
 There, he received specialized training in advanced minimally invasive procedures.
 He has been practicing vascular surgery in Dallas for more than 20 years.
 He mainly serves the east side of Dallas and Mesquite.
 His primary hospital is Baylor Sunnyvale, where he formerly was the Chief of Surgery.
-Currently, he serves on their Board of Directors and Board of Managers, and next year he will be the Chief of Staff of the hospital.
+Currently, he serves on their Board of Directors and Board of Managers, and is now Chief of Staff of the hospital.

 He is the owner of North Texas Vascular Center, where he offers diagnostic services and minimally invasive out-patient procedures largely related to amputation prevention and limb salvage.
 He is a strong advocate of incorporating plant-based nutrition into his patient lifestyle modification programs.